Page-Flip Animation

 How It Works in FlipLink

-FlipLink's flipbook mode uses Three.js to render realistic 3D page-flip animations directly in the browser.
-When you upload a PDF and create a flipbook, each page is rendered as a 3D surface that responds to mouse clicks, swipes, or keyboard navigation with smooth turning animations.
-The effect includes realistic page curling, shadows, and depth.
-FlipLink optimizes the rendering for performance across devices, so the animation runs smoothly on both desktop and mobile browsers without requiring any plugins.
+FlipLink uses [Three.js](/glossary/three-js) to render realistic 3D page-flip animations directly in the browser.
+When you upload a PDF and create a flipbook, each page becomes a 3D surface that responds to mouse clicks, touch swipes, or keyboard arrows with smooth turning animations.
+The rendering includes page curling, dynamic shadows, and depth effects that change based on the angle and speed of the flip.
+FlipLink optimizes this for performance across devices, so the animation runs at full frame rate on desktops, tablets, and smartphones without requiring plugins or downloads.
+You can pair the page flip with [auto-flip](/glossary/auto-flip) for unattended presentations, or let readers control the pace themselves through [viewer controls](/features/viewer-controls).

 Related Terms